Xavier Rhodes: Buffalo Bills

 On September 28, 2022, the Buffalo Bills signed Rhodes to their practice squad.
-On November 26, 2022, the Bills promoted him to the active roster.
-He was released on January 4, 2023.
+On November 26, the Bills promoted him to the active roster.
+Rhodes was released by Buffalo on January 4, 2023.

 Dallas Cowboys

 On January 7, 2023, the Dallas Cowboys signed Rhodes to their practice squad.
-On January 16, 2023, Rhodes was elevated to the active roster and made his Cowboys debut against the Tampa Bay Buccaneers in the NFC Wild Card Round.
-On January 21, 2023, the Dallas Cowboys elevated Rhodes to the active roster from the practice squad.
-On January 30, 2023, the Dallas Cowboys officially released Rhodes.
+On January 16, Rhodes was elevated to the active roster and made his Cowboys debut against the Tampa Bay Buccaneers in the NFC Wild Card Round.
+On January 21, the Cowboys elevated Rhodes to the active roster from the practice squad.
+On January 30, Dallas officially released Rhodes.